yip hero 3

 Qualifications

-The UChicago Youth Internship Program is looking for motivated, hardworking students who:
+The UChicago Youth Internship Program is looking for motivated, hardworking youth who:

 • Have an interest in learning about health sciences, computer sciences, or IT services

-• Are at least 16 years old by June 24, 2024 and authorized to work in the United States
+• Are at least 16 years old by the start of the program and authorized to work in the United States

 • Are residents of the city of Chicago

-• (For Year 2 Internships) Successfully completed the Year 1 Experience in 2023
+• (For Year 2 Internships) Successfully completed the Year 1 Experience the summer prior

-Priority will be given to students with a 3.0 minimum unweighted GPA who either live in or attend a high school in the Office of Civic Engagement’s nine-neighborhood focus area on the South Side: Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.
+Priority will be given to students who live in or attend a high school in the Office of Civic Engagement’s nine-neighborhood focus area on the South Side: Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.

 yip donovan